matter-labs/zksync-lite-docs/docs/dev/basic.md

 - Not every address can have a private key (e.g. some smart contract).
 - Transfer to some user's account may happen before they've been interested in zkSync.

-Thus, in order to make account capable of initiating L2 transactions, user must set a signing key for it via `ChangePubKey` transaction.
+Thus, in order to make an account capable of initiating L2 transactions, user must set a signing key for it via `ChangePubKey` transaction.

 This transaction has to have two signatures: